 The following are the five steps you should take after a DWI arrest:

 - Submit to a chemical test after arrest – According to New York’s implied consent, if you refuse to take a breath or blood test after a DWI arrest, your driver’s license will automatically get suspended for one year.

-- Contact an experienced DWI attorney – DUI laws are complex and require a comprehensive understanding of the legal system in a specific regard.
+- Contact an experienced DWI attorney – DUI laws are complicated and require someone who knows the ins and outs of the legal system in a specific regard.
 A lawyer who specializes in drunk driving cases can investigate your arrest, examine all of the available evidence, and build an effective defense strategy to either get your charges reduced or your entire case dismissed.

-- Post bail – Although most individuals may be released without bail, some cases—especially a DWI involving an injury or death—may require the aid of a bondsman.
+- Post bail – It is possible you may need to post bail, depending on the circumstances of your case.
 The bail bond company will need a fee, upfront.
 Once the fee is paid, they will post bail for you and make sure you will be at your hearings.

-- Prepare for your arraignment – The arraignment is the part of your trial during which you enter your plea---whether it is guilty, not guilty, or no contest.
+- Get ready for arraignment – The arraignment is where you enter your plea---whether it is guilty, not guilty, or no contest.